adityapandey2811/Adi-AI-Main/README.md

 - Easter eggs

 Wiki:
-- Say Turn on/off flashlight/bluetooth.
+- Say Turn on/off flashlight/bluetooth
 - Say What is "your question" or why is "your question" or when is "your question" or how is "your question", etc.
 - Say Open/Start "app name"
+- Experiment with app to find easter eggs.

 -----MORE FEATURES COMING SOON-----